 - repairing and replacing internal door frames and skirting boards

-- repairing and replacing all kitchen cupboards
+- repairing and replacing individual kitchen cupboards or cupboard doors

 - clearing blocked internal waste pipes and traps